What is the Best Wood to Burn in a Fireplace? To Burn or Not to Burn

 Wood should be seasoned before burning it in the fireplace.
 Seasoning wood means that it has been allowed to dry out, usually over a period of six months to a year.

 Wood that has been recently cut, or unseasoned wood, contains a lot of water – around half its weight.
-Burning this type of wood can be tricky as it produces more smoke than dry wood and doesn’t burn as well.
+Burning this type of wood to burn can be tricky as it produces more smoke than dry wood and doesn’t burn as well.
 Seasoned wood has been split, stacked, and stored in a dry area to allow it to dry completely.

 Unseasoned or “wet” wood will not burn as efficiently or cleanly and can cause creosote buildup in a chimney, creating a fire hazard.
 Therefore, when choosing wood to burn, go for seasoned hardwood!

-Where to Find Good Burning Wood in the Bay Area
+Where to Find Best Wood to Burn in the Bay Area

-When buying wood to burn, there are several factors to keep in mind: what type of wood, what size, and what quality.
-The best wood for burning in the Bay Area is dry, seasoned hardwood.
 It should have been cut and split for at least six months to a year and should have an average moisture content of 15-20%.
 Seasoned wood is dry to the touch, may have loose bark and splits or cracks in ends, and should feel lightweight for its size.

 Firewood can be purchased from local vendors, hardware stores, or online.
 It is essential to check the quality and ensure it will burn properly.